 For years, doctors have looked for connections between childhood trauma and substance abuse.
-It is not uncommon for those dealing with mental health disorders to self medicate with drugs or alcohol.
+It is not uncommon for those dealing with mental health disorders to self-medicate with drugs or alcohol.
 People dealing with depression or anxiety may abuse substances in an attempt to forget about their struggles.
-This is often the first steps to developing an addiction.
+This trauma is often the first step to developing an addiction.
 After a while, they develop a dependence, which can evolve into a full blow addiction if left unchecked.
-If you or a loved one is struggling with and addiction, It is always the right time to get help.
+If you or a loved one is struggling with an addiction, It is always the right time to get help.

 How Childhood Trauma Affects Your Future